DDroid-Android/home/README.md

 **Batch Analysis**

-If the option `-b` (`--batch`) is enabled, the analysis summary file generated looks like the following figure.
-The green entry means that the testing tool triggers the bug in the corresponding run.
-Each entry shows the event coverage, event pair coverage and minimal distance succintly.
+The figure below gives the summary report when the option `-b` (`--batch`) is given.
+The green entry means that the testing tool *triggered* the bug in the corresponding run.
+Each entry gives `event coverage`, `event-pair coverage` and `trace-based minimal distance`.
+The black entry means the testing tool *missed* the bug in the corresponding run.

 <div align="center">
     <img src="./figures/summary.png" width="100%"/>